maalwan/serlora/README.md

 ## Overview

 This project leverages STM32 Cortex-M4 boards with integrated LoRa (SX126X) to enable wireless messaging between two client computers.
 The implementation is written in multi-threaded C and utilizes a custom peer-to-peer (P2P) messaging protocol.
 The Wio-E5 mini development board is used for this project.
+This project has only been tested on macos.

 ## Features